nanoporetech/pipeline-structural-variation/README.md

 ### Input

+To run the pipeline the following input files are required:

 | Input | Description |
 |-------|-------------|
 | Reference genome | FASTA file containing the reference genome (e.g. GRCh38 for human) |
 | Nanopore reads| Folder containing FASTQ files or a single concatenated FASTQ file.
 Reads should be **q-scores filtered** (see FAQ)|

 ### Output

+The main output files created by the pipeline are:

 | Output | Description |
 |--------|-------------|
 | Aligned reads | Aligned reads in indexed and sorted BAM format |